 Edwin also advises clients, including institutions and directors and officers, with respect to regulatory compliance issues, enforcement actions, bank insolvency matters and governmental investigations.

-Representation of several banks and thrifts and financial holding companies in connection with significant compliance matters, enforcement actions and transition issues relating to the implementation of Dodd-Frank
+Representation of numerous banks and thrifts and financial holding companies in connection with significant compliance matters, enforcement actions and transition issues relating to the implementation of Dodd-Frank

 Numerous non-control investments by private equity funds in bank and thrift holding companies involving capital commitments ranging from $40 million to $1.5 billion

-Representation of several bank holding companies in connection with capital investments by private equity funds
+Representation of thrift holding companies in connection with acquisitions, and transition to supervision by the Federal Reserve